AlexShen101/published_notes/src/site/notes/Home.md

 ---

-here is my home note
+Hey there, this is where I'll be posting my public obsidian notes!